Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Purchase wise, I finally broke down an bought a new Sun Shower (also called a “camp shower”) since as much as I have looked, I can not find the two I already own.
 I really could have used them when our water was out a few months back.

-There continues to be a lot of blog related things happening behind the scenes.
+There continues to be a lot of blogs related things happening behind the scenes.
 Some good and some a downright nuisance.
 There are days that I wish I could just sit down and write for you instead of fretting about traffic, SEO, social media, hackers, and content thieves.
 Things in blogger-land were so much simpler when I started out back in 2010!

 That about covers it for me this week.
 Now for some announcements.